schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 * What is an "Arduino board"

-* What is the "Arduino Code" and how it corresponds to "Scratch Code"
+* What is the "Arduino Program" and how it corresponds to the "Scratch Program"

 * How to upload a program to the mBot